Do you take vitamin D? Many of us do, especially those who have conditions where the body doesn’t produce enough vitamin D on its own.

 Vitamin D & Cats

 If a cat eats too much vitamin D, this can lead to vitamin D poisoning.
 Too much vitamin D in the system increases the amount of calcium and phosphorus, which leads to hypercalcemia, which can cause hardening of the lungs, stomach wall, kidneys, and blood vessels.
 This can lead to kidney failure, heart problems, and internal bleeding.
+Acute vitamin D poisoning can occur when cats eat rat or mouse poison (rodenticides) containing cholecalciferol or ingest large amounts of vitamin D supplements in one go.

 Symptoms of Vitamin D Toxicity in Cats